uditalias/injex/website/docs/plugins.md

 ### `afterModuleCreation`

 Called after a module created.
-If it's a singleton module, an instance as been created and if it's not, a factory method was created.
+If it's a singleton module, an instance has been created, and if it's not, a factory method has created.

 ```ts
 container.hooks.afterModuleCreation.tap(({module, metadata}) => {